usefomo/fomo-python-sdk/README.rst

     client = Fomo.FomoClient('<token>')  # Auth token can be found Fomo application admin dashboard (App -> API Access)

-To create a new event with template name:
+Create a new event with template name:

 .. code-block:: python